pacogomez/pacogomez.github.io/_posts/2017-04-14-vca-cli-and-vcloud-director-8-20.md

     $ pip install --user vca-cli

-That should install the latest version of `vca-cli`.
+That should install the latest version of `vca-cli` (18 at the time of writing).
 In this version we added the `vcd` command alias, so `vca-cli` can be invoked with using the `vca` or `vcd` commands available after the installation.

     $ vcd --version

     vca-cli version 18 (pyvcloud: 16)

-If a previous version of `vca-cli` is already installed, upgrade to the latest (18) with:
+If a previous version of `vca-cli` is already installed, upgrade to the latest with:

     $ pip install --user vca-cli --upgrade